Lady Gaga: 2024–present: Joker: Folie à Deux and Mayhem

 Gaga's album titled Mayhem—conceived as a pop record per Polansky's recommendation—was released on March 7, 2025, to critical acclaim and debuted at number one in the US.
 The couple served as executive producers for the album, and wrote seven tracks together.
 This included the lead single "Disease", which was released on October 25, 2024, and peaked at number seven in the UK.
 Its second single, "Abracadabra", followed on February 3, 2025, reaching the top five in Germany and the UK, as well as on the Global 200 chart.
 The track list also included "Die with a Smile" as a later addition.
 Gaga sang "Hold My Hand" at the Super Bowl LIX pregame as a tribute to the victims of the 2025 New Orleans truck attack, which won her the award for Outstanding Music Direction at the 46th Sports Emmy Awards.
 In March 2025, she hosted Saturday Night Live for a second time.
-At the 2025 iHeartRadio Music Awards, she was honored with the Innovator Award.

-Gaga performed a series of promotional concerts in support of Mayhem between April and May 2025, before embarking on The Mayhem Ball concert tour the following July.
-The former included a free concert at Copacabana Beach, Rio de Janeiro, as part of the "Todo Mundo no Rio" initiative, which became the most-attended concert by a female artist with an estimated audience of 2.5 million.
-(Note: Promoter Live Nation and Gaga's representatives estimated an audience of 2.5 million, whilst the local authorities claimed a number of 2.1 million.)
+Gaga staged the concert series The Art of Personal Chaos, which consisted of an initial promotional run of concerts between April and May 2025, followed by The Mayhem Ball concert tour the following July.
+The former included a free concert at Copacabana Beach, Rio de Janeiro, as part of the "Todo Mundo no Rio" initiative, which became the most-attended concert by a female artist with an estimated audience of around 2.1 to 2.5 million.
+(Note: Promoter Live Nation and Gaga's representatives estimated an audience of 2.5 million, while local authorities reported 2.1 million.)
+The Mayhem Ball concluded in April 2026, becoming Gaga's highest-grossing tour to date, with earnings of $362.9 million from 1.6 million sold tickets.
 In September 2025, Gaga appeared in season two of the Netflix series Wednesday, portraying the ghost of a former Nevermore Academy teacher Rosaline Rotwood.
 She also released a song titled "The Dead Dance", accompanied by a Tim Burton-directed music video, which was featured in the series.

+At the 68th Annual Grammy Awards, Gaga won Best Pop Vocal Album (Mayhem) and Best Dance Pop Recording ("Abracadabra").
+During Bad Bunny's Super Bowl LX halftime show, she made a guest appearance and performed a salsa version of "Die with a Smile", accompanied by the group Los Sobrinos.
+Gaga had a cameo in the 2026 film The Devil Wears Prada 2, playing a fictionalized version of herself in a feud with Miranda Priestly (Meryl Streep), editor-in-chief of the film's magazine Runway.
+She also recorded three original songs for the film's soundtrack, including the single "Runway" with Doechii.
+On May 14, 2026, Gaga released Apple Music Live: Mayhem Requiem, a concert film and live album featuring reimagined versions of songs from Mayhem.
+In June 2026, she and Polansky welcomed their first child, a daughter.
+As of August 2026, Gaga serves on the board of the AI biotech company Outer Biosciences, founded by Polansky in 2020.